it-is-final/jpn-frlg-helper/docs/ace-setup.md

  - `&` is the bitwise AND operation
  - the glitch Pokémon's index is from the list in `jpn_frlg_helper/resources/(your game version).csv`
  - the word index from `jpn_frlg_helper/resources/easy_chat.csv`

 We can get this Pokémon via RNG manipulation, of which you can use [my tool](https://github.com/it-is-final/JPNGrabACEHelper) or attempt to use a myriad of custom settings in PokéFinder's researcher to find your target.
 The other option is to hope that the game's RNG has given you a suitable Pokémon, which after determining the PID, can pass in to the `Calculate PID` component of the tool and check the Pokémon's suitability.

 Once you have obtained your target, pass in the target's PID, your TID, and your game version then let it calculate the results.
 It should have given you the PID substructure (not that important here), the adjustment type, the encryption key (the result of `(PID ^ TID) & 0xFFFF`), and a list of glitch Pokémon with their corresponding words.

-Take note of one of these words (and perhaps the word group they belong to for easier searching), this will be your species word.
+Take note of one of these words (and perhaps the word group they belong to for easier searching, and maybe the glitch species associated with it), this will be your species word.

 ## II: Getting our adjustment numbers
 We have found one of the words we will be inputting into mail slot 255, but we still need the other word.
 A nice part of this setup is that the word can be any word in the easy chat system however we can also let the tool run through all of the words then we can decide which one to use based off the degree of adjustment required.

 In the tool, select `Calculate Adjustment`, then pass in the:
  - base Pokémon's index number
  - the glitch Pokémon's index number